Introducing Keyman for macOS 1.1 Beta

-Keyman is now available on Mac OS X!
-This beta release of Keyman brings the power of Keyman Desktop and its extensive library of keyboards for over 1,000 languages to Mac OS X. Use all the keyboards you are familiar with on Windows on Mac OS X. You can even create your own custom keyboards with Keyman Developer 9.0 (a Windows product).
+Keyman is now available on macOS!
+This beta release of Keyman brings the power of Keyman Desktop and its extensive library of keyboards for over 1,000 languages to macOS.
+Use all the keyboards you are familiar with on Windows on macOS.
+You can even create your own custom keyboards with Keyman Developer 9.0 (a Windows product).

-Our unique virtual keyboard technology makes it easy to type in all your programs, including Microsoft Office, Adobe Creative Suite, internet browsers and more, as well as supporting the latest version of Mac OS X.
+Our unique virtual keyboard technology makes it easy to type in all your programs, including Microsoft Office, Adobe Creative Suite, internet browsers and more, as well as supporting the latest version of macOS.

 |World-leading input methods for thousands of languages|